Sears has been quietly closing more stores than it said it would -- here's the list

 Sears now has fewer than 1,500 stores, down from 2,073 five years ago.

-He told the Chicago Tribune that Sears is “fighting like hell” to stay afloat but that unfair media coverage was making it difficult for the company to turn business around.

-Regarding the potential for a Sears bankruptcy, he said, “We have as much time as our vendors and our lenders and our shareholders are willing to give us.
-We’re trying to be proactive with our vendors, we’re trying to be proactive with our members, with our employees, associates, etc., to explain that the reality is a lot better than the perception.
-The reality needs to be better than it is for us to really demonstrate to people that the transition is starting to take hold.”

-If you work for Sears or Kmart and your store is closing, reach out to [email protected]
+If you work for Sears and your store is closing, reach out to [email protected]

 Business Insider Emails & Alerts